theostowell/tstowx.com/content/about/index.md

 ## Now

-This section, inspired by [Derek Sivers](https://nownownow.com/about), is a place for me to share what I'm doing at the moment:
+This section, inspired by [Derek Sivers](https://nownownow.com/about), is a place for me to share what I'm doing at the moment.
+I've started doing this in a journal-style timeline, to make it easier to follow along with:

-- The [PARAZETTEL Community](https://www.skool.com/parazettel-community-4498/about) is my newest branch of the productivity and personal knowledge management business.
-I built a vault for Obsidian but after a while realised a done-for-you solution was only a fraction of what I could provide, thus this new direction.
-- I’ve just finished building a brand new [Fundamentalised](https://wip.fundamentalised.com) site (this one) that I actually like and can use in the long term (unlike my last sites using beehiiv, Obsidian Publish, WordPress and Substack).
-It's largely inspired by Obsidian's CEO [Steph Ango](https://stephango.com) whose personal site is the main inspiration for many of the elements of this one.
-I’m still getting used to working in this new environment and I’m sure you’ll see a number of changes around the place as I make things better in the near future.
-- I take photos of wildlife, landscapes and more recently my close friend's basketball team.
-I travelled through Italy and Portugal last year and took photos there as well.
-You can check out more of my photo work by going to https://tstowphoto.com or following me [on Instagram](https://instagram.com/theostowell).
+**2025-03-27** - I've just added this new journal style section to the website, and as of what I've been doing this year (since the start of this year), it's been very busy...

+I built the [PARAZETTEL Community](https://parazettel.com) most recently, launching at the start of March, but before that (back at the end of January), I [built out this entire Fundamentalised website](https://fundamentalised.com/issues/083/) too.

+Right now I'm just outlining these two projects to get you up to speed with this new style of tracking my current work efforts!

+---

+When this section gets too long to read comfortably, I'm going to backlog it in [fundamentalised.com/journal](https://fundamentalised.com).
+There's nothing in there right now, rather this is a reminder to myself to get it done.

 Thanks for being here!